Yandex Cloud

 yc managed-postgresql cluster update-config --help

-3. Set the required parameter values:
+3. Set the parameter values as needed:

 All supported parameters are listed in the request format for the update method, in the postgresqlConfig_<PostgreSQL_version> field.
 To specify a parameter name in the CLI call, convert its name from lowerCamelCase to snake_case.
 For example, convert the maxPreparedTransactions parameter from an API request to max_prepared_transactions for the CLI command: